isitsamgallon/Ashen-Campaign/content/Session Notes/Season 2 - The War for The OFC's Freedom/Session 4.md

-The party enter a room to find a bed a few levers, [[Kal Korrigan]] pulled one lever, felt a rumble then decided to say "fuck it" and pull them all; much to the party's dismay.
+The party enter a room to find a bed a few levers, [[Korrigan|Kal]] pulled one lever, felt a rumble then decided to say "fuck it" and pull them all; much to the party's dismay.
 Luckily all levers had to be down to open a set of 4 doors leading into a large cavern.

 In the cavern was a huge statue of a dwarvern king/lord separated from the group by a large ravine with a very rickety, old bridge. [[Chenris Tallfellow]] peered down into the darkness of the ravine and found out that there was a shit ton of explosives underneath the bridge.
 No one was surprised.